Safety & Soundness

 - As a credit union service organization (CUSO), we regularly provide the National Credit Union Administration (NCUA) access to our books and records.
 In addition, we are audited annually by an independent accounting firm and enlist a third-party auditor to conduct procedures over the safekeeping function we perform.
 This safekeeping examination is conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 For a copy of the report, click here.
 Adherence to these standards is widely recognized as an indicator that a service organization has been subjected to an in-depth examination of its control activities by an independent, external accounting firm.

-- CU Investment Solutions LLC (ISI) has an Office of Supervisory Jurisdiction within our office at 700 Washington Street, Suite 202, Columbus, Indiana 47201.
+- CU Investment Solutions LLC (ISI) has an Office of Supervisory Jurisdiction within our office at 6640 Riverside Drive, Suite 430, Dublin, Ohio 43017.
 ISI is a member of FINRA and SIPC.
 ISI's home office is located at 8500 W 110th St, Ste 650, Overland Park, KS 66210.

 - Primary Financial provides investors with free access to Veribanc ratings on each issuer in the SimpliCD program.
 For more information about Veribanc, click here.